Skip navigation

 Policy statement

-10. Delegates may not exercise delegations in respect of themselves or their own position.
-They may not approve any action or transaction that provides them with a direct personal benefit.
+5. Delegates may not exercise delegations in respect of themselves or their own position.
+Delegates may not approve any action or transaction that provides them with a direct personal benefit.

-12. A delegate is not obliged to exercise a delegation if the delegate considers that there are special or unusual circumstances which make it sensible for the matter to be considered at a more senior level.
+6. Whilst authority is delegated to a Delegate to enable them to make a decision, if the Delegate considers there are special or unusual circumstances which make it sensible for the matter to be considered at a more senior level, the matter can be referred to a more senior Delegate for decision.

-13. A delegate may hold delegations, as part of a delegations profile, which they may or may not be required to exercise depending on business processes in their individual areas.
+7. A Delegate may hold delegations, as part of a Delegations Profile, which they may or may not be required to exercise depending on business processes in their areas of responsibility and the directions of their Senior Delegate.

 Information